Welcome to the Computing Department. Our team of specialist teachers deliver Computer Science at GCSE and A level, as well an iMedia course at KS4.

 Homework is set weekly.
 Computer Science homework swaps between theory and practical programming work.
 Students compete using the website codecademy.com to do independent learning in Python.
 We encourage students to read around the topic studied, and suggest YouTube videos or news articles to support.
-Students are also participating in the “Scorch Trials”.

 Students will have a theory assessment at the end of each unit.
 They will have a programming assessment every 3-4 weeks.

 Google Classroom is our primary vehicle for distributing homework and assessment tasks.